jpreynat/docs-1/docs/server/logging-categories.md

-Logging categories are defined by what is in the [logsys_categories](/database/logsys_categories) table
+Logging categories have their settings stored in the [logsys_categories](/database/logsys_categories) table, but the categories are defined in [common/eqemu_logsys.h](https://github.com/EQEmu/Server/blob/master/common/eqemu_logsys.h)

 ```
 select * from logsys_categories;